 Formal Reports: Student progress is formally reported to parents twice yearly, at the end of the first and second semesters.
-Students are assigned 'grades' based upon their progress towards meeting academic learning objectives or 'Grade Level Benchmarks'.
+Students are assigned Levels of Achievement (LOA's) based upon their progress towards meeting academic learning objectives or 'Grade Level Benchmarks'.
 Teachers will also include an assessment of the student's effort through a written comment, describing the consistency with which they appear to demonstrate attitudinal and character dispositions identified by the school as being conducive to effective development and learning within the framework of the PYP curriculum and the philosophy and objectives of the school.